ETHNOGRAPHY FOR ENVIRONMENTAL HUMANITIES-2

 written

-The final grade will be based on the final essay and on students' ability to incorporate the main concepts as presented in the available literature.
+The final grade will be based on the final essay.

-The course includes short lectures, and supervised class discussions.
+The course includes short lectures, practical activities and supervised class discussions.

 This subject deals with topics related to the macro-area "Natural capital and environmental quality" and contributes to the achievement of one or more goals of U. N. Agenda for Sustainable Development